-You could also use a whiteboard or cork board to let staff share movie reviews.
+You could also use a whiteboard or cork board to let share movie reviews.
 Just write or type up a grid with columns for your name, the movie name, and your rating, and let the debates begin!

-Every new staff will need some time to settle in, but with a few tricks up our sleeves like these, we can make the transition smoother for everyone involved.
+Every new will need some time to settle in, but with a few tricks up our sleeves like these, we can make the transition smoother for everyone involved.

 This post was written by Belle Beth Cooper